Becoming a PrimusGFS Certification Body

 - Proof of at least a $5 million (US) liability/errors and omissions insurance.
 Policy to be supplied at the time of application and updates provided on an annual basis.

-- Proof of ISO/IEC 17065 or ISO/IEC 17021 accreditation (or equivalent).
-A CB will be required to prove that they have applied to an accreditation body (one that has signed the IAF Multilateral Agreement) to have their operations ISO/IEC 17065 or ISO/IEC 17021 (or equivalent) accredited against the current version of PrimusGFS.
+- Proof of ISO/IEC 17065 accreditation.
+A CB will be required to prove that they have applied to an accreditation body (one that has signed the IAF Multilateral Agreement) to have their operations ISO/IEC 17065 accredited against the current version of PrimusGFS.
 Note that CBs are allowed to perform audits as “provisionally approved” for up to 12 months from the date of application while progressing through the accreditation process.

 - CBs must utilize auditors that meet the requirements as noted in the current general regulations including qualifications, experience, training, and assessing.
 Proof that auditors meet these requirements is part of the documented auditor induction program/approval system.